odenizgiz/Podcasts-Data/README.md

 * Podcast URL: The URL link of the podcast's website.

 * Description: The general description of the podcast as written on its iTunes page.

+<p><p/>

+Apart from this dataframe, there are also additional data on these podcasts that you can find under the /data folder.
+The compressed files there includes 10,155 text files, one for each podcast.
+Each text file contains all the titles and descriptions of all episodes as a bulk, including the general description, of a podcast, if they were available in its RSS feed (details on this later).
+For the cases when this information wasn't available, the corresponding text file is either left empty or only includes the word "empty".

+<br><Br/>